 - Place them on a stack of paper towels and dust with white sugar or dip in chocolate sauce.

-Note: * I believe 4 eggs are too much for me as I found the batter a little ‘thin’.
+* I believe 4 eggs are too much for me as I found the batter a little ‘thin’.
 I think using 4 eggs was the reason why my Churros did not hold their shape (I used 2D Wilton tip).
-I suggest that you start from 3 eggs and it you find the batter too thick, you may add another one.
-Your Churros, your way! 😉
+I suggest that you start from 3 eggs and if you find the batter too thick, you may add another one.
+Your churros, your way! 😉

 Source recipe: Laura in the Kitchen